chrismcclurg/FSCIL-ACS/README.md

-# Active Class Selection for Few-Shot Class-Incremental Learning
+# Active Class Selection for FSCIL
 Code for the paper: ***in review***

 ## Abstract